Peter Cakebread

 Peter Cakebread is a game designer who has worked primarily on role-playing games.

 Career

 Peter Cakebread formed the game company Cakebread & Walton with Ken Walton.
-They were licensees for Mongoose Publishing's RuneQuest II system and used that to create the Clockwork & Chivalry alternate history, which is set during the English Civil War, in 1645.Cakebread has worked on numerous games and systems including Clockwork & Chivalry, Airship Pirates, Dark Streets, the Renaissance d100 rules, Pirates & Dragons and the popular One Dice rules.
+They were licensees for the RuneQuest II system published by Mongoose Publishing which they were able to use to design the Clockwork & Chivalry alternate history for the English Civil War.
+Cakebread has worked on numerous games and systems including Clockwork & Chivalry, Airship Pirates, Dark Streets, the Renaissance d100 rules, Pirates & Dragons and the popular One Dice rules.

 Cakebread has also written the novel The Alchemist's Revenge (2013), and was the lead author of the mystery novel The Morecambe Medium (2014).